All Episodes

 He's not the guy they thought he was.

-So after he talked about Washington being all wee weed up in the month of August, he continued talking about the uh problems he faces when he was at the Democrat National Committee headquarters yesterday.
+So after he talked about Washington being all wee weed up in the month of August, he continued talking about the problems he faces when he was at the Democrat National Committee headquarters yesterday.

-Unfortunately, Washington is obsessed with the Snap Poll.
+Unfortunately, Washington is obsessed with the snap poll.

-Yeah, here's amazing.
+Yeah, here's Amazing.

-He got the White House, he's got the Senate, he's got the House, he has every news network, he's got every newspaper, and yet talk radio, which of course means me, manages to ruin everything.
+And yet talk radio, which of course means me, manages to ruin everything.

 What a crybaby.